htminuslab/Efinix_T20_Dev_Board/README.md

 <img src="readymade.png" alt="Fully Assembled Board"/>
 </p>

 The fully assembled board does not yet contain the ESP-PSRAM64H and any through-hole components as this will increase the assembly cost considerably.
-The ESP-PSRAM64H will be added after I make sure it works OK and can be purchased with reasonable delivery charges.
+The ESP-PSRAM64H was omitted due to the (silly) delivery charges.
+This is an easy to solder device and can be added later.
+You also don't have to use an ESP-PSRAM64H as most of the SOIC8 PSRAM devices have the same pin-out and SPI commands.
+For example an alternative (untested) device is the "APS1604M-3SQR" 16Mbit QSPI/QPI PSRAM device which is available for around [$1 from LCSC](https://lcsc.com/product-detail/PSRAM_AP-Memory-APS1604M-3SQR-ZR_C22423595.html?s_z=n_PSRAM).

 Once you have received the board(s) you need to solder J5 (4 pins) and close jumper J3.

 # 5. How to make your own board

 Making your own board can be more cost-effective if you already have the necessary tools.
 The price from PCBWay [07/25] is roughly $60/&pound;45 for 5 boards (excl delivery, VAT).
 The most expensive chip is the T20Q100F3 which is available from [DigiKey](https://www.digikey.com/en/products/detail/efinix-inc/T20Q100F3C4/19101258) for about $10, watch out for delivery charges.
-The remaining parts can be purchased for [LCSC Electronics](https://lcsc.com/) for very little money.
+The remaining parts can be purchased from [LCSC Electronics](https://lcsc.com/) for very little money.

 The Gerber files, schematics and part list are available in the PCB directory.
 You can zip up these files and send them to PCBWAY, JLCPCB etc for manufacturing.
 I would highly recommend you add a stencil when you order this board.
 Also if you have never used these manufacturers before they might give you first-time-buyer vouchers which makes the board even cheaper.